Nijon435/sweet_box/sql/README.md

 - Some items are intentionally set to low stock to test alerts
 - Reorder points are set based on typical usage patterns for each unit type
 - The migration is idempotent (safe to run multiple times)
+- The application connects to Render production database for both local and production environments